 4. Writing Requirement: The writing requirement can be met in the following ways:

-Earn a grade of B or better in FYW 100 or 100P, or an equivalent/transfer (as determined by RIC Admissions)
+Earn a grade of B- or better in FYW 100 or 100P, or an equivalent/transfer (as determined by RIC Admissions)

 Earn a score of 59 or better on the College Composition College Level Examination Program (CLEP) Test

 Earn a score of 4 or 5 on the Advanced Placement (AP) Test for English Language and Composition.

+Earn a grade of C. Students apply for Admission with Support if they earned a C in FYW.
+Students must complete CURR 242 Foundational English Language Arts for Teachers content module course and earn a grade of B.

 6. FNED 101.
 This requirement is ONLY for ECED B-3 and ECED Community programs.
 Successful completion of FNED 101: Introduction to Teaching and Learning.